smcarty/is-low-e-a-fire-risk/literature/2018-independentamericancommunities-known-low-cost-fix-not-required.md

 ### Relevance to R-Low-E Project:
 - Adds housing policy and HOA context to fire and damage cases.
 - Provides **manufacturer-level documentation** of liability exclusions.
-- Reinforces the case for **regulatory failure**: a known fix exists, yet it's not required.
+- Reinforces the case for **regulatory failure**: a known fix exists, yet it's not required by state.
+Low-E windows are required by states.
 - Highlights **real-world conflict** emerging from energy-efficiency mandates.